 We have provided unwavering support to law enforcement initiatives in light of difficult and often dangerous wildlife crime landscapes and will continue to tackle not only the black market trade but those driving species ever closer to extinction.

-PROTECT: DSWF work to protect some the most vulnerable and affected species, landscape and people most affected by wildlife crime.
+PROTECT: DSWF work to protect some of the most vulnerable and affected species, landscape and people most affected by wildlife crime.

 We work with communities to ensure they have alternative income streams, which halts the need to turn to illegal wildlife crime activities.
 We also support the wildlife rangers who go up against well-resourced criminal poaching and trafficking gangs and we provide protection for the wild landscapes and protected areas needed to sustain these vital wildlife populations.